Thank you for looking at this information about baptism at St Jude’s. (Some people call it Christening)

+It is important to read ALL of this page.
 There is quite a lot to take in, so please do take time to read all of the following carefully.
-(The main content is also available to download in our leaflet: Baptism_and_Thanksgivings_ At_St_Judes_Booklet_2018)
+The main content is also available to download in our leaflet : Baptism and Thanksgiving at St Jude’s Booklet 2018

 If as you read below, you feel that Baptism (otherwise known as Christening) isn’t quite for you yet, we do also offer a Thanksgiving Service that wouldn’t need to be in one of our main gatherings, when we can help you name your child, give thanks to God for them and ask for God’s blessing on them.
-Do ask us about this option if you would like to consider it.
+Do ask us about this option if you would like to consider it and a typical type of service for a Thanksgiving can be read here for you to consider if it is something you may prefer: Thanksgiving_for_the_Gift_of_a_Child )

-This following video was designed for young people exploring faith and wanting to be baptised by full immersion – which is available to all if its wanted.
+This following is a video designed for young people exploring faith and wanting to be baptised by full immersion – which is available to all if its wanted, or it can be done with water from a font onto the forehead.
 It has a great explanation of why a faith in Jesus is so important.
-(If you want to watch a non watermarked version we’ve paid for a download – we just can’t put it online for copyright reasons)
+(This is a link to a watermarked online version.
+We’ve paid for a download but we just can’t put it online for copyright reasons)

 Baptism only make sense if you are connected by faith into the family of Jesus Christ, known worldwide as the Church.